The sad truth… If you have ever made an attempt at online course creation before then you were likely met with failure.

 You’re not alone.
 Creating online courses is the hardest thing a coach, consultant, or entrepreneur can do.

-Here’s the typical experience:
+Here’s the typical course development experience:

 Well, you’re not alone.
 In fact, you’re a member of a group of folks that grows every day.
 Day after day after day.